Waivers of Misrepresentation under INA §237(a)(1)(H) and INA §212(i)

 Practitioners challenge the finding of misrepresentation by arguing that the alleged fraud or misrepresentation was not willful, was not material, and was not for a benefit under the Act.

-Non-immigrant Visa Waivers for Misrepresentation:
+Non-Immigrant Visa Waivers for Misrepresentation:

 This waiver is available under INA §212(d)(3(A).
 The consular officer must weight three factors in adjudicating these waivers: